18 Nouns that Describe People’s Character

 People who have influence, are in a position of power and are willing to make changes so that things can improve are called movers and shakers.

-- Movers and shakers in the music business set up music trends.
+- Movers and shakers in the music business set the trends in music.

 - Elon Musk is a mover and shaker of our time.